niacobel/CHAINS/docs/source/control_launcher.overview.rst

 - ``<delay_command>`` is an optional command that can delay the submission of a particular job, which can prove useful if you want to prioritize certain job sizes (consult the :doc:`control_launcher.job_scale` specific documentation for details).
 In SLURM's case, this is covered by the ``--begin`` argument.
 - ``<job script>`` is the name of the file that will be created through the :doc:`rendering process <control_launcher.rendering>`.
 It contains the commands needed by the job scheduler to run the calculation on the cluster.

-For example, if we want to run a QOCT-RA calculation on a SLURM cluster, but delay the submission of this job by 60 seconds, the command executed by ``CONTROL LAUNCHER`` might look like:
+For example, if we want to run a QOCT-GRAD calculation on a SLURM cluster, but delay the submission of this job by 60 seconds, the command executed by ``CONTROL LAUNCHER`` might look like:

 .. code-block:: console